 How to teach others to hold your newborn

-Sooner or later, given the cuddliness of your new miniature-sized family member, you’re sure to be asked that inevitable question: “Can I hold him?”
+Sooner or later, given the cuddliness of your new miniature-sized family member, you’re sure to be asked that inevitable question: “Can I hold them?”
 It’s hard to predict how Baby will respond to being held by someone new, as reactions can range from hunky-dory to downright fussy.
-Still, before making any newborn transactions, you can increase the odds of a smooth hand-off by offering his soon-to-be holder some sage advice.
+Still, before making any newborn transactions, you can increase the odds of a smooth hand-off by offering their soon-to-be holder some sage advice.

 Keep it clean

-Baby‘s immune system is as itty-bitty as the rest of him, which means that it’s not quite ready to take on even some of the most routine threats.
-Take a moment before passing him into a new pair of hands to make sure those hands have been washed till they’re germ-free, and that the person they’re attached to hasn’t been fighting off a cold, or something more serious.
+Baby‘s immune system is as itty-bitty as the rest of them, which means that it’s not quite ready to take on even some of the most routine threats.
+Take a moment before passing them into a new pair of hands to make sure those hands have been washed till they’re germ-free, and that the person they’re attached to hasn’t been fighting off a cold, or something more serious.

 Mind the head